-Here you will find recipes and tips for preparing food for babies , toddlers and older kids who need to have a dairy free, gluten free, nut free or grain free lifestyle.
+I’m Olya the founder of ThrivingNest, here you will find recipes and tips for preparing healthy food for babies, toddlers and older kids.
+The recipes rely on wholesome ingredients “the clean eating approach”, including dairy free, gluten free, nut free, egg free or grain free.

 I believe good food is not only about how it tastes but where it comes from.
 Knowing where and how your food is grown and harvested can improve the way we eat and the overall health.

-Therefore combining your special diet with high quality ingredients is the key to natural healing.
+Therefore combining your special diet with high quality ingredients is the key to maintaining health.

 Allergies And Eczema is On The Rise

 More children have food allergies and eczema than ever before (about 1 in 5 kids now).
 And it isn’t just the rate that has increased.
 The range of foods and allergens to which they are allergic has also widened.
 The environmental, genetic, medication and dietary exposure are considered the main factors that can contribute to eczema and allergies.
 The good news is that some of these factors can definitely be controlled.

 If we talk about food specifically it’s often tougher.
 Symptoms may not show up for days after your baby ate something.
 If you do find a trigger food, eliminating it works the best.
 You may not want to give it to your child for about 3 weeks and then try again and see if it makes a difference.
 Try one type of food at a time.
 And this is best done with homemade food as you have a better control of ingredients.